zells/core/readme.md

 # zells

 *zells* is a platform to create, modify, use and share any kind of software.
-Its design goal is to systematically remove all incidental complications that make programming unnecessarily difficult.
+Its design goal is to systematically remove all accidental complications that make programming unnecessarily difficult.

-The mssion of *zells* is to enable software literacy by making writing and reading software easy and fun, and accessible to everyone.
+The mission of zells is to work towards Universal Software Literacy by drastically decreasing the cost of writing, reading, changing, and sharing dynamic models.

 ## Documents

 This repository contains documents and specifications describing the *zells* computing platform.

 - **[Model](model.md)** - Describes the programming model of *zells*
-- **[Manifesto](manifesto.md)** - Describes the incidental complications of most programming tools
+- **[Manifesto](manifesto.md)** - Describes the vision of *zells* and accidental complications
 - **[Comparison](https://rawgit.com/zells/core/master/comparison.html)** - Compares incidental complications of existing platforms